hammyhammer/dynamic/README.md

 ## Project Description

-Upon visiting Dynamic, guests will be offered a training set to do (default to beginner).
-Afterwards they will offered to register to create and record their own training sets.

-Users can select their difficultly levels.
-Users will be offered either the given training set of the day (and be allowed to modify it) or they can design their own training set to complete.
-In addition, they can leave notes on specific movements, i.e. how much weight they used for that one movement, they can edit or delete these entries.

-Users can post suggestion movements that we can consider.

 ## Wireframes

 <!-- Upload images of your wireframes to an image hosting site or add them to an assets folder in your repo and link them here with a description of each specific wireframe. -->
-[Here](https://whimsical.com/bmi-calculator-9aqjBs6qNhzLkJGxnhQvn9) is a link that will direct you to my vision for both my browser and mobile look of this application.

 ## Component Hierarchy
 <!-- Show your component hierarchy here!
 Use [this](https://cms-assets.tutsplus.com/uploads/users/1795/posts/30352/image/GettingStartedWithReduxTutorial-React-Component-Structure.png) as an example. -->
-[Here](https://whimsical.com/bmi-component-hierarchy-VmLjp5FZY844kytW2SzW2o) is a link that shows us our component hierarchy.

 ## API and Data Sample